 Large Milkweed Bugs feed on the seeds of milkweed plants, with a preference for Common Milkweed, but they will eat other species as well.
 Once a seed is found, the adult pierces it with a specialized mouthpart and injects saliva, liquefying the interior, which it can then suck back out.
-As is the case for most milkweed consumers, these critters sequester toxins, using them as protection against predators.
+As is the case for the monarchs, these critters also use the milkweed’s toxins as protection against predators.
 This striking bug makes use of bright orange and black warning coloration to advertise its inedibility.
 Adults survive for weeks to a month, so they are present for only a short time and do relatively little damage from which plants easily recover.
 They may even be beneficial for controlling the spread of Honeyvine Milkweed, Cynanchum laeve, a vining species generally unwelcome in a garden setting.

 Milkweed Tussock Moth Caterpillar, Euchaetes egle

 These fuzzy little guys are occasionally mistaken for Monarch caterpillars, especially when very small.
 One tip to help with ID is that Monarch eggs are laid singly, one per shoot or plant, while Tussock Moths are gregarious caterpillars, living (and eating!) together in large numbers while young.
-Older instars develop distinctive tufts of black, white and orange and are more solitary.
-Adults possess dull grayish brown wings, with an orange and black body and advertise their unpalatability with a series of clicks.
-Competing caterpillars’ voracious appetites are a common concern for Monarch gardeners, but again they are present for a short time and the plants will rebound quickly.
+Older caterpillars develop distinctive tufts of black, white and orange and are more solitary.
+Adults have dull grayish brown wings, with an orange and black body and advertise their toxicity with a series of clicks.
+These caterpillars’ voracious appetites are a common concern for Monarch gardeners, but again, they are present for a short time and the plants will rebound quickly.
 Some research suggests they prefer older and tougher milkweed leaves, contrasted with the Monarch’s preference for younger, more tender parts of the plant.

 Unexpected Cycnia Moth Caterpillar, Cycnia inopinatus

 Another milkweed-dependent caterpillar, the Unexpected Cycnia Moth has not just a fantastic name but a striking appearance as well.
 Aptly nicknamed the “orange chenille caterpillar” by one enthusiast, they are considered rare, with localized populations that are generally associated with quality remnant prairies.
-They have been adversely affected by the loss of contiguous habitat.
+Just like our iconic Monarchs, they have been adversely affected by the loss of habitat.
 Usually found on Asclepias tuberosa, there is much to be studied about this species, and an opportunity for citizen science if you find one in your garden.
 The species overwinters in cocoons in leaf litter, a consideration for land managers conducting prescribed burns.
 Adults are a delicate silvery white with orange on the leading edges of the forewings.